morrislenny/track1-turtles/README.md

 This repository has two apps.

-1. A sample app to test your install for ClojureBridge
+1. A very small sample app to test your install for ClojureBridge
-2. A template to try simple functions to walk a turtle
+2. A set of Clojure lessons using turtles :turtle:.

 #### How to move turtles